alephnode/alephnode/src/pages/06-optimizing-site-performance/index.md

 In its simplest usage, it'll parse our JavaScript files from before--marking all dependencies along the way--and combine them into a single file that gets injected into _index.html_ after the build process.

-In order to use Webpack in our project, we'll need to have install a few dependencies:
+In order to use Webpack in our project, we'll need to install a few dependencies:

 ```bash
 yarn add webpack webpack-dev-server html-webpack-plugin